 A non-compete agreement must be narrowly tailored to protect legitimate business interests in Massachusetts.
 It has to be limited in time, space, and scope.
 If a non-compete agreement is inconsistent with public policy, it could be thrown out.
 In addition, requirements added in 2018 require that both parties be given adequate notice.

 The employee must be presented at least ten business days to review the non-compete agreement and be allowed to speak with legal counsel before signing the contract.

 Furthermore, several categories of employees cannot be required to sign a non-compete agreement.
 They include broadcasters, physicians, nurses, social workers, psychologists, students, interns, short-term employees, and FLSA nonexempt employees.

 In case of a breach of a non-compete agreement signed in Massachusetts, you have six years to bring a lawsuit.

 There are no hard and fast geographical limits on non-compete agreements signed in Massachusetts; however, it has to be consistent with the public interest, and they cannot create an undue burden on employees.
 If it does, a judge could decide to withdraw the agreement.

-You may want to use a sample to help you draft you are non-compete agreement in Massachusetts.
-Take a look at our Massachusetts non-compete agreement sample, and download it in either Word or PDF format to make sure you don’t miss anything in your document:
+Take a look at our Massachusetts non-compete agreement sample, and download it in either Word or PDF format: